 Jachymov Accommodation – Radium Palace Hotel

-The Radun Palace was built in 1912 in the neo-classicism style.
+The Radon Palace Hotel was built in 1912 in the neo-classicism style.
 There are 302 beds, single, twin and double in 4 categories I.A, deluxe, superior and superior plus.

 The hotel is designed for medical treatments for international clients from all over the world.